japila-books/spark-sql-internals/docs/hive/HiveClientImpl.md

   tableName: String): Option[CatalogTable]
 ----

-NOTE: `getTableOption` is part of link:HiveClient.adoc#getTableOption[HiveClient] contract.
+NOTE: `getTableOption` is part of HiveClient.md#getTableOption[HiveClient] contract.

 `getTableOption` prints out the following DEBUG message to the logs: